 After each deadline applications will be read and assessed by Film Fund executives.

 A number of projects will be shortlisted over the course of the next eight weeks.

 Shortlisted filmmakers will be invited to meetings at the BFI to discuss their project further.

 Decisions will be made based upon the filmmaker meetings, and Letters of Intent issued in accordance with the standard process for the Film Fund.
 We may make an announcement after issuing those Letters.

-Please ensure you have read the full information document for our funding before you complete the application form, and take careful note of the changes in our funding elaborated on above.
+Please ensure you have read the full funding guidelines before you complete the application form.

 When to apply